 This recipe for carrots with lemon, garlic, and marjoram is delightful, light, and easy.

-This is a tasty option for Tuna Steaks
+This is a tasty option for Tuna

 Marjoram With Pesto

-This looks tasty and is from a newspaper
+This looks tasty and its from Epicurious.

 How To Grow Marjoram

 The two plants share similarities.
 They are both members of the mint family, they have erect stems with the same flat oval leaves and they both bloom on circular spikes.

 To tell the difference notice the stem texture and the leaf appearance.

 The Oregano leaf is oval, hairy, and coarse.
 Taste the leaf; Oregano is pungent with a little spice.
 Oregano gets its flavor profile from the aromatic compound, carvacrol.